 Weight Loss

-One of the Stairmaster benefits that draws so many people to it is that it allows for a high-calorie burn rate with a low-impact exercise.
+Among the Stairmaster benefits that draw so many people to it is that it allows for a high-calorie burn rate with a low-impact exercise.

 Another reason the Stairmaster is an efficient calorie burner is that when using it, our heart rate very quickly elevates into the fat-burning range.
 It’s estimated that during every 20-minute session, your pulse will be beating fast for around nineteen minutes.

-This makes the number of calories burned on Stairmaster greater than that obtained from many other forms of exercise.
+This can make the number of calories burned on Stairmaster greater than that obtained from many other forms of exercise.

 -